Chicago (NB) Citation Style Guide

 The general rules are:

-• Make footnote or endnote every time when you use a source.
+• Make a footnote or endnote every time when you use a source.
 This rule works for all possible cases, such as direct quotes, paraphrasing, or summarizing someone’s ideas.

 • The section with endnotes is usually found at the end of the paper.